Golden Globe Awards: Acting

-In acting categories, Meryl Streep holds the record for the most competitive wins with eight, followed by Alan Alda, Angela Lansbury, Shirley MacLaine, Jack Nicholson who have six awards each.
+In acting categories, Meryl Streep holds the record for the most competitive wins with eight, followed by Alan Alda, Angela Lansbury, Shirley MacLaine and Jack Nicholson, who have six awards each.
 Behind them are Ed Asner, Carol Burnett, Laura Dern, Nicole Kidman, Jessica Lange, Rosalind Russell, and Kate Winslet with five.

 At the 46th Golden Globe Awards an anomaly occurred: a three-way tie for Best Actress in a Motion Picture – Drama (Jodie Foster for The Accused, Shirley MacLaine for Madame Sousatzka, and Sigourney Weaver for Gorillas in the Mist).

 Directing

-In the category for Best Director, Elia Kazan leads with four wins, followed by Clint Eastwood, Miloš Forman, David Lean, Martin Scorsese, and Oliver Stone with three wins each.
-Steven Spielberg holds the record for most nominations with twelve.
-Francis Ford Coppola, Clint Eastwood, and Steven Soderbergh are the only directors to receive two nominations in the same year.
+In the category for Best Director, Elia Kazan leads with four wins, followed by Clint Eastwood, Miloš Forman, David Lean, Martin Scorsese, Steven Spielberg, and Oliver Stone with three wins each.
+Spielberg holds the record for most nominations with twelve.
+Francis Ford Coppola, Eastwood, and Steven Soderbergh are the only directors to receive two nominations in the same year.
 Barbra Streisand is the first woman to have won the award.

 Most awards

-Barbra Streisand holds the record for most Golden Globes earned by an individual with ten awards, including with both competitive and honorary categories, followed by Tom Hanks, and Meryl Streep with nine awards each.
+Barbra Streisand holds the record for most Golden Globes earned by an individual with eleven awards, including both competitive and honorary categories, followed by Tom Hanks, and Meryl Streep with nine awards each.
 Hanks winning as an actor and producer; all Streep wins were for acting; while Streisand prevails as an actress (3 times), composer, director, producer, as well as the non-competitive Henrietta Award (3 times).
 In addition, all three of them also received an honorary Cecil B. DeMille Award.

 Most nominations

-Meryl Streep also holds the record for most nominations with 32.
+Meryl Streep also holds the record for most nominations with 33.
 Composer John Williams is second with 27.